+- Waivers-Credit exam

 - National Testing Programs

 - Courses with the following grades:

-- o Audit (AUD)
+- Audit (AUD)

 - o Incomplete (I)

 - o Repeat of a course (R)

 - o Passing (P)

 - Withdrawal (W)

 - Transfer Credit (TC)

 Each academic program has a published standard credit load for completion.
 Pace of completion is automatically evaluated for all periods of attendance at the University.